-Nothing is worse than a boring mac and cheese, the simple addition of bacon and onion create a rich flavor that will have kids and adults coming back for more.
+Nothing is worse than a boring mac and cheese.
+The simple addition of bacon and onions creates a rich flavor that will have kids and adults coming back for more.

-There are lots of variations you can try with the cheese combinations for this, personally we always use a self-made hot-smoked homemade smoked cheese but sharp cheddar and cream mozzarella also create great results.
+There are lots of variations you can try with the cheese combinations for this.
+Personally, we always use a self-made hot-smoked homemade cheese but sharp cheddar and creamy mozzarella also create great results.

-Bring about a liter of water to the boil then add the macaroni and cook until it is soft.
+- Bring a large pot of water to a boil.
+Add the macaroni and cook until it is al dente.
 Drain and put aside.

-In a 10 inch Dutch oven over a medium heat slowly cook the diced bacon, when the fat starts to go transparent add the finely diced onion.
+- In a 10-inch Dutch oven over medium heat slowly cook the diced bacon.
+When the fat starts to render add the finely diced onions.

-Tip about a half cup of milk into a cup.
-Add the remaining milk to the Dutch oven with the bacon and onion, heat until almost boiling.
+- Tip about a ½ cup of milk into a cup.
+Add the remaining milk to the Dutch oven with the bacon and onions, then heat until almost boiling.

-While the milk is heating whisk the corn flour (corn starch) into the half cup of milk.
+- While the milk is heating whisk the cornstarch into the ½ cup of milk.

-When the milk is almost boiling add the corn flour slurry and stir until it starts to boiling – this will thicken the milk making a white sauce.
+- When the milk is almost boiling add the cornstarch slurry and stir until it starts boiling, this will thicken the milk making a white sauce.

-Add the grated cheese and stir into the white sauce while it is simmering until all the cheese has melted.
+- Add the grated smoked cheese and stir into the white sauce while it is simmering until all the cheese has melted, creating a bechamel sauce.

-Stir through the cooked macaroni, then serve immediately.
+- Stir through the cooked macaroni and serve immediately.